2023 Most Popular Economics Master's Degree Schools in Massachusetts

 Check out the economics master's degree programs at these schools if you want to attend one of the most popular in Massachusetts.

-Our 2023 rankings named Brandeis University the most popular school in Massachusetts for economics students working on their master’s degree.
-Brandeis is a medium-sized private not-for-profit school located in the small city of Waltham.
+Our analysis found Brandeis University to be the most popular school for economics students who want to pursue a master’s degree in Massachusetts.
+Brandeis is a moderately-sized private not-for-profit school located in the city of Waltham.

 Women make up 57% of the economics majors at the school.